taijiweb/domcom/README.md

-# domcom
+# Domcom
   the web framework to provide dom component

 ## Features
 * declarational composable components with reactive function

-* automatically render only the invalidate parts in the dom with fine granularity
+* only render the invalidated components and refresh the really changed dom nodes and properties with better automatic updation checking

 * decouple with model and controller completely

-* simple but powerful router
+* simple but powerful route

 * convenient support for promise

 * never pollute the dom because of the framework itself

-* the root of the component may be multiple dom elements
+* good browser compatiblity, even wieh IE 6, 7, 8

+* no dependencies, no polyfill for the browsers or the language, no immutable data, no companion libraries or solutions is necessary

 ## Samples
 There is [some  samples](https://github.com/taijiweb/domcom/tree/master/demo), and a [todoMVC implementation](https://github.com/taijiweb/domcom/tree/master/demo/todomvc).